ETAbolarin/workshop/README.md

 I learned the basics of python

 I learned about pandas

-I aslo learned about seaborn
+I also learned about seaborn.